Case studies

 What happened next?

-To further address Omaze’s brand trust issues and improve retention, I led the design and implementation of winner and impact landing pages directly on our core site, replacing external domains like Squarespace and WordPress.
+To boost trust and retention, I designed winner and impact pages directly on our core site—replacing scattered Squarespace and WordPress pages.

 +$120k